geo200cn/geo200cn.github.io/hypothesis.md

               mutate(AssessSqFt = AssessTot/BldgArea)
 ```

+For the new data sets *HDB_in_sqft* and *HDB_out_sqft*, we want to run a *t*-test to compare the mean property values per square footage of buildings in historic districts and those not in historic districts.
+However, we need to check whether the variances between the two groups differ by using the `var.test()` function.
+This function runs the F-test for the variance ratio described on page 370 in BBR.

 <br>

-<p class="comment", style="font-style:normal">**Question 6**: For the new data sets *HDB_in_sqft* and *HDB_out_sqft*, we want to run a *t*-test to compare the mean property values per square footage of buildings in historic districts and those not in historic districts.
-Check whether the variances between the two groups differ by using the `var.test()` function. </p>
+<p class="comment", style="font-style:normal">**Question 4**: Run `var.test()` to test whether the variances between the two groups differ.
+Interpret your results. </p>

-<p class="comment", style="font-style:normal">**Question 7**:  Run the appropriate *t*-test to compare the mean property values per square footage of buildings in historic districts and those not in historic districts.
+<p class="comment", style="font-style:normal">**Question 5**:  Run the appropriate *t*-test to compare the mean property values per square footage of buildings in historic districts and those not in historic districts.
 Summarize your results. </p>

 <br>